-Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in the code of our application.
+Routing is the mechanism by which a web server maps HTTP requests to a specific fragment in our application’s code.

-For example, if a user requests the URL (e.g., GET /products/1), ASP.NET needs to know which code to execute to handle this request.
+For example, if a user requests the URL (e.g., GET /products/1), ASP.NET needs to know what code should be executed to handle this request.

 Routing is the system through which we define which code fragment should be executed for each possible URL.

-To do this, we use the concept of route, which is simply a string that defines a pattern that can match the URL of an HTTP request.
+To do this, we use the concept of a route, which is simply a text string that defines a pattern that can match the URL of an HTTP request.

-Routes can also contain dynamic segments that will be replaced based on the request (that’s where most of the magic is).
+Routes can also contain dynamic segments that are replaced based on the request (that’s where most of their power lies).

 When a client makes an HTTP request to an ASP.NET Core application, the routing system compares the request URL with the routes defined in the application.